thanhhle/StockAsync2/README.md

 Note: Implement other members in the class Stock that are needed.

-When a stock object is created, a thread is started.
-This thread causes the stock's value to be modified every 500 milliseconds.
+When a stock object is created, an async method is called.
+This method causes the stock's value to be modified every 500 milliseconds.
 If its value changes from its initial value by more than the specified notification threshold, an event method is invoked.
 This invokes the stockEvent (of event-type StockNotification) and multicasts a  notification to all listeners who have registered with stockEvent.

 Create another event to notify saving the following information to a file when the stock's threshold is reached: date and time, stock name, inital value and current value.